TOP 10 MOST BEAUTIFUL

 This castle sits in the Aso Valley, on the top of a hill.
 Plus, in October, the Festa del Braciere takes place inside the structure, when the villagers light a tall bonfire inside the castle.
 This event is a unique way to experience the local customs.

 Moreover, the village has many well preserved medieval buildings.
 Its original walls, city gates, and towers are all still intact.

 During August, this city holds yet another historical reenactment.
 The main square in the historical center has an atmosphere that is sure to amaze you.

 In addition to these attractions is the famous prison camp from 1915.
 It is surrounded by gorgeous old castle walls.

 Province of Pesaro-Urbino

-This small village is famous for the love story of Francesca and Paolo, linked to its incredible castle.
-The theme of love is present all over the province.
+Next, is a small village famous for the love story of Francesca and Paolo, linked to its incredible castle.
+Consequently, the theme of love is present all over the province.

 Province of Ascoli Piceno

 Grottamare also hosts a festival every year in August.
 However, unlike the other villages, Grottamare holds a comedy festival.
 If you’re looking for something different then this is definitely worth seeing.

 Aside from the festival though, Ascoli Piceno is an amazing place to visit, especially in the summer.